p-ja/acme-fitness-store/lab-guide/Lab 5: Monitor End-to-End.md

    ![](Images/mjv2-57.png)

-1. Navigate to the `Live Metrics` blade - you can see live metrics on screen with low latencies < 1 second:
+1. Now from the left panel, navigate to the `Live Metrics` blade under Investigate - you can see live metrics on screen with low latencies < 1 second:

    ![](Images/mjv2-60.png)

 ### Task 7 : Start monitoring ACME Fitness Store's logs and metrics in Azure Log Analytics

-Open the Log Analytics that you created - you can find the Log Analytics in the same Resource Group where you created an Azure Spring Apps service instance.
+1. In the **search resources, services and docs bar**, type **Log analytics workspace** and select it from suggestions, as shown below:

    ![](Images/mjv2-58.png)

+1. Under Log Analytics Workspaces page, select **log-analytics-<inject key="DeploymentID" enableCopy="false" />**.
    ![](Images/mjv2-59.png)

-1. In the Log Analytics page, selects `Logs` blade and run any of the sample queries supplied below for Azure Spring Apps.
-Run the following Kusto query to see application logs:
+1. In the Log Analytics page, selects `Logs` blade (1) under General and paste the below Kusto query (2) and the click on **Run** (3) to see the application logs:

    ```sql
       AppPlatformLogsforSpring